Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Research Foundation (NRF) of Korea through Grant Numbers.
-NRF-2023R1A2C1007523 (S.-W.S.), RS-2024-00341317 (M.J.L.) and a New Faculty Research Grant of Pusan National University, 2025 (M.J.L.).
+This work was supported by the National Research Foundation (NRF) of Korea through Grant Numbers NRF-2023R1A2C1007523 (S.-W.S.), RS-2024-00341317 (M.J.L.) and a New Faculty Research Grant of Pusan National University, 2025 (M.J.L.).
+This work was also partly supported by Korea Research Institute for defense Technology planning and advancement (KRIT) - Grant funded by Defense Acquisition Program Administration (DAPA), South Korea (KRIT-CT-23-026, Integrated Underwater Surveillance Research Center for Adapting Future Technologies, 2023–2029).
 We thank APCTP, Pohang, Korea for their hospitality during the Topical Research Program [APCTP-2025-T04], from which this work greatly benefited.